mmikeww/AHK-v2-script-converter/README.md

 # Contributing
 There are many edge cases when trying to parse script code and convert it.
 Here are a few ways you can help:
+- Use it to convert your v1 scripts
+  When you find errors or mistakes in the conversion, [open an issue here on github]()
 - Write unit tests
   You don't even need to write implementation code.
 Simply write some tests.
-There are existing commands that the original converter supported that have not been tested with my changes, such as `StringTrimRight` and other String functions.
+There are existing commands that the original converter supported that have not been tested with my changes, such as `StringTrimRight`.
 Follow the existing format in the `tests\Tests.ahk` file.
 See [this commit](https://github.com/mmikeww/AHK-v2-script-converter/commit/1e32043455abbd2f1e42c51c126d7c4f20a6be88) for an example.
 - Fix existing failing tests
   I have written tests already for the conversion of default function params from to use `:=` instead of `=`.
   These tests currently fail and need implementation.
+- Refactor the code
+  The code isn't in very good condition.
+And you can lean on the unit testing suite as you try to make it better.
 - Add support for other changes.
 You can find the definitive list here: [v2-changes](https://autohotkey.com/v2/v2-changes.htm)
   This would include adding support for new commands or other syntax changes.
 Follow the example in [this commit](https://github.com/mmikeww/AHK-v2-script-converter/commit/6f9fce882a846b15776431a4b27cac9a2aba30d3).